 Most Romantic Line: “Oh Jane!
 My hope-my love- my life!”

 #7 Jane Returns to Mr. Rochester

 After her travels, Jane hears of Mr. Rochester’s fate and finds him at Ferndean Manor.
 She pretends to be a servant at the house and surprises him when she takes Mary’s place, bringing him water.
 When he discovers that it is her, he believes he is imagining it as he has dreamt of her returning many times.
 He is overjoyed to discover she is real.

 Most Romantic Line: “Such dreams I have had at night when I have clasped her once more to my heart, as I do now; and kissed her, as thus-and felt that she loved me, and trusted that she would never leave me.”

 #8 Happily Ever After

 Jane and Mr. Rochester sit together outside.
 He believes that she is disgusted by him now, only wanting to be his nurse.
 He is jealous of St John, believing him to be who she truly loves now.
 She teases him, in a way he once teased her.
 He confesses that he wants a wife, not a nursemaid, that he loves her still.
 Jane confesses her own love but Rochester is not entirely convinced.
 He proposes in a roundabout fashion and she finally convinces him that she will joyfully accept him.

 Most Romantic Line: “I will at least choose–her I love best.”

 Which is your favorite?
 Do you have another moment you would prefer to be included?
-Is Mr. Rochester your favorite Byronic Hero or is that honor reserved for another?If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Is Mr. Rochester your favorite Byronic Hero or is that honor reserved for another?Pin this article to read later!
+And make sure to follow us on Pinterest.